Expanding Storage

 • sda represents your main disk.

-• Notice the MOUNTPOINT for sda1 is /, or the root level of our filesystem.
+• Notice the MOUNTPOINT for sda1 is /.
+This means that sda1 is mounted at the root level of the filesystem.

 • sdb represents the attached disk we just added.

-• After we format this drive, there will be an sdb1, and this partition will also have a mountpoint.
+• After we format this drive, there will be an sdb1, which signifies the drive has been partitioned.

 To format our disk for the ext4 filesystem, we will use the mkfs.ext4 (see man mkfs.ext4 for details).
 The instructions tell us to run the following command (please read the Google Cloud instructions closely; it's important to understand these commands as much as possible and not just copy and paste them):